Peace Corps Permagarden Training – Madagascar

-The third training of our Permagarden Training Initiative – Worldwide will take place in February, 2018.
+The third training of our Permagarden Training Initiative – Worldwide will take place in February 2018.
 Peter Jensen will train Peace Corps Volunteers and staff in Madagascar with his Terra Firma Permagardens for Empowerment and Resilience course.
-Here is an outline of what we intend to accomplish in this monumental initiative to spread the permaculture technology across the globe.
+Here is an outline of what we intend to accomplish in this monumental initiative to spread permaculture technology across the globe.

 Trainer: Peter Jensen, Agroecology and Permagarden Training Specialist

 What: Five Day Permagarden Staff and Volunteer Training and Training Design Creation

 Where: Mantasoa, Madagascar

 Who: 15 Agriculture PCVs, 5 Program Staff, 4 Support Staff